Dmillyion/Dmillyion/README.md

 # Dylan Maraist

-## 🔐 Cybersecurity Student | Linux Enthusiast | Security Tools Builder
+## 🔐 Cybersecurity Professional | Linux Enthusiast (Arch BTW) | Security Tools Builder

 ## 🎯 Learn.
 Break.
 Defend.

-I'm currently enrolled in a cybersecurity bootcamp, learning both offensive and defensive security through hands-on labs and real-world projects.
+I've just graduated from a cybersecurity bootcamp, learning both offensive and defensive security through hands-on labs and real-world projects.
 From system hardening and penetration testing to SIEM log analysis and network-wide DNS filtering, I’ve built up a strong toolkit for defending modern infrastructure.
 My focus is on practical skills, scripting, and diving into tools used in professional environments.

 ---